 Mini Strawberry Cheesecakes

-These Mini Strawberry Cheesecakes are creamy, delicious and full of fresh strawberries!
-They are the perfect way to enjoy all the delicious strawberries right now!
+These recipe for Mini Strawberry Cheesecakes are creamy, delicious and full of fresh strawberries!
+They are the perfect dessert to celebrate strawberry season!

 Strawberries have always been one of my favorite fruits.
 I have been known to sit and eat entire containers of them.
 Lately the strawberries have been so good that the hubs and I just go through them like water.
 He takes them to work and everything.